Dyson Micro 1.5KG vs V8

 Battery and Run Time Comparison

-The Dyson V8 will run longer thanks to the larger capacity 2800 mAh battery and will last up to 41 minutes in my tests (with non-powered tools).
+The Dyson V8 will run longer thanks to its larger 2800 mAh battery capacity and will last up to 41 minutes in my tests (with non-powered tools).

 BatteryLowMax